rs-4/Discord-cloud-storage/README.md

 ## Project as a Portfolio

 This project has been made public to serve as a portfolio showcasing my development experience.
 It reflects the skills and expertise I gained during its development, including proficiency in file handling, Buffers, reverse engineering, and other related areas.
 The project aims to demonstrate my capabilities in creating innovative solutions and exploring unconventional approaches within the realm of web development.

 ## Branches

 ### 1. Frontend
 This branch contains the frontend code of the project.
 It's responsible for the user interface and interaction with the user.
-The code related to the frontend is organized within its own folder in the `Main` branch.
+The code related to the frontend is organized within its folder in the `Main` branch.

 ### 2. Backend
 The backend branch houses the server-side logic and functionalities.
 It is responsible for handling Discord authentication, communication with the Discord API, and managing interactions with the MongoDB database.
 Similar to the frontend, the backend code is organized within its designated folder in the `Main` branch.